finn-no/lambda-companion/README.md

 # Deprecation Notice
-This project is no longer being maintained, and its usage should be replaced with JavaSlang
+This project is no longer being maintained, and its usage should be replaced with Vavr (http://www.vavr.io)

 # Purpose